xupei0610/ComputerGraphics-HW/hw3/README.md

   Stack instead of recursion is used in the GPU code.

   Note: no fully support for the bound box structure.
 So far, the bound box structure is allowed to be put into another bound box such that a deep function call may be involved when using a bound box containing another one and cause the GPU kernel crashing.
+I increases the stack size limit of CUDA such that we usually do not need to worry about this problem.

 #### Interactive User Interface